abeisgoat/FiltrES.js/README.md

 Why?
 ----

-There are many cases where you want a user to be able enter an arbitrary expression through a user interface, but the ElasticSearch Query language is complicated (to say the least).
+There are many cases where you want a user to be able enter an arbitrary expression through a user interface or simply avoid ElasticSearch's powerful, but complicated query language.

 Sure, you could do that with ElasticSearch's "script" filter, but I'm sure I don't have to tell you how stupid that would be.
 It opens up many potential security issues.